-HCD completed the rehabilitation of 29 City of Houston income-restricted affordable rental homes using entitlement funds during PY 2023, through the construction of one City of Houston income-restricted affordable rental home development using HOME and CDBG funds, 4600 Main Street/Light Rail Lofts.
+HCD completed the rehabilitation of 29 City of Houston income-restricted affordable rental homes using entitlement funds during PY 2023, through the construction of one City of Houston incomerestricted affordable rental home development using HOME and CDBG funds, 4600 Main Street/Light Rail Lofts.
 As explained in the section CR-05 Progress Made Towards Action Plan Goals, the goal for rental units rehabilitated far exceeded its goal.
-Construction was completed on two additional multifamily developments during the program year, Temenos Place and Sunrise Lofts, but additional close-out activities will be required before these two developments can be marked complete, sometime in PY 2024.
+Construction is complete on two additional multifamily developments, Temenos Place and Sunrise Lofts, but additional closeout activities will be required before these two developments can be marked complete, sometime in PY 2024.